Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Key Staff

-Principal Investigators: Judith Fraser, Rosie Stevens
+Principal Investigators: Judith Fraser and Rosie Stevens

-Breast CNS team and Oncology CRT
+Breast and Oncology teams

 Successes

-RADAR Myeloma aims to evaluate precision medicine approaches to allocate treatment to patients based on the genetics of their myeloma (standard or high risk) and the patient’s response to initial treatment (MRD – Minimal Residual Disease).Newly diagnosed multiple myeloma patients who are suitable for a stem cell transplant follow a novel trial treatment pathway tailored to their individual disease.
+RADAR Myeloma aims to evaluate precision medicine approaches to allocate treatment to patients based on the genetics of their myeloma (standard or high risk) and the patient’s response to initial treatment (MRD – Minimal Residual Disease).
+Newly diagnosed multiple myeloma patients who are suitable for a stem cell transplant follow a novel trial treatment pathway tailored to their individual disease.

 Sponsor